 The 1999 and 2000 annual meetings and shows were moved to the Drawbridge Estate in Fort Mitchell, Kentucky because the CLA had outgrown the Radisson.
 The show grew from 75 tables in 1997 to over 100 tables in 1999 and 2000.

-In 2001, following the vision of Paul Jones, the annual meeting and show was moved to the Lexington Convention Center in downtown Lexington, Kentucky.
-The show size increased steadily to 120 tables.
+In 2001, following the vision of Paul Jones, the annual meeting and show were moved to the Lexington Convention Center in downtown Lexington, Kentucky.
+The size of the show increased steadily to 120 tables.
 The 2001 was the association’s fifth annual meeting and show and was held in the convention hall on the lower level.
 That year marked the founding of the Endowment Committee co-chaired by Rhonda and Edmund Davidson.
 The Endowment Committee helped underwrite the cost of the show and the show advertising with the first silent auction.
-Artist and members gave generously and members and guests bid hardily and the Endowment Committee exceeded their goal.
+Artists and members gave generously, and members and guests bid hardily, and the Endowment Committee exceeded their goal.

 In 2003, the Contemporary Longrifle Association held its seventh annual meeting in the Grand Ballroom.
 Members and guests loved the ambiance of the new location.
-Those that missed the show soon learned that the Grand Ballroom in Lexington, KY was the place to be the third weekend in August each year.
+Those who missed the show soon learned that the Grand Ballroom in Lexington, KY was the place to be the third weekend in August each year.
 In 2002, Ken Scott had defined a vision for a live auction.
-He and six of his fellow artist created the “Seven Hides Project”.
+He and six of his fellow artists created the “Seven Hides Project”.
 From seven cow hides, these hunting bag makers created seven unique hunting bags.
 Then at the 2003 annual meeting, Joe Mills, auctioneer, struck a note with the show attendees.
 He took the live auction to another level as only Joe could do.
-Excitement and bidding was fierce.
-Everyone enjoyed the live action of the CLA.
+Excitement and bidding were fierce.
+Everyone enjoyed the live-action of the CLA.

-In 2004, the show size in Lexington, KY grew by twenty percent and was a sell out.
+In 2004, the show size in Lexington, KY grew by twenty percent and was a sell-out.
 That year the CLA Board of Directors voted to organize the Contemporary Longrifle Foundation (CLF) with David Wright as the first chairperson.
 The CLA Board of Directors funded the CLF by co-sponsoring with the Honorable Company of Horners a live auction of engraved powder horns created by CLA / Honorable Company of Horners artists.
 The horn project was the vision of Roland Cadle.
-The CLF would seek 501c3 status in 2005 with a purpose of raising funds to support the CLA.
-In 2004, the CLA completed a semi- permanent artisan exhibit in the new visitors center for Martin’s Station at Wilderness Road State Park, Ewing, VA
+The CLF would seek 501c3 status in 2005 with the purpose of raising funds to support the CLA.
+In 2004, the CLA completed a semi-permanent artisan exhibit in the new visitors center for Martin’s Station at Wilderness Road State Park, Ewing, VA

-The CLA continued to grow it membership and sponsor the annual show in Lexington, KY.
+The CLA continued to grow its membership and sponsor the annual show in Lexington, KY.
 By 2016, the membership exceeded 2,000 members.

 The CLA Board of Directors established a “Founders Award” for the event and honored Gordon Barlow as the first recipient with a copy of the James Madison Chair made by Ray Pine of Mt Crawford, VA.
 Mark Thomas engraved a silver plaque for the award.